metadan/Import-XML-feed/README.md

-# Moove Activity Plugin
+# Moove Feed Importer Plugin

-This plugin adds the ability to track the content visits / updates for any kind of custom post type or page.
+This plugin adds the ability to import content from an external XML/RSS file, or from an uploaded XML/RSS.

-You can enable or disable the tracking for each post type registered on your site.

-### The following data will be logged:
+### The process of import:

-1. Date/time
-2. User name
-3. Activity (visited/updated)
-4. Client IP
-5. Client Location (by IP Address)
-6. Referrer url
+1. Select the source ( URL or FILE UPLOAD )
+2. Select your repeated XML element you want to import
+3. Select the post type to content
+4. Matching the fields

 ### Global Settings